You will learn

 PersistentVolume is a type of object that expresses one place where data can be stored - an entire disk, a directory, a network drive, or a shared directory on a network file system.

-We know several types of permanent bonds depending on what source they represent:
+We know several types of persistent volumes depending on what source they represent:

 • hostPath: directory on the current node (usable only for single node cluster)